ericssontee/My-Refocus-Assignments/README.md

 My main goal for this year is to become a software developer.

 The main reason of aspiring it is because I want to help solving problems by building a software.

+Repo Updates:

+01-25-2023: Reorganize the assignments by language tackled.